Zerocalcare: Career (2013–present)

 On 21 December 2020, Zerocalcare announced that he would be creating an animated series for Netflix titled Tear Along the Dotted Line.
 Ten months later, on 8 October 2021, Netflix released a teaser trailer for the show, which announced the show's 17 November 2021 release date.
 The show premiered ten days later, on 18 October, at the Rome Film Fest.
 On 16 November Ablaze Publishing announced that they would be releasing English translations of Zerocalcare's first three graphic novels, The Armadillo Prophecy (2011), Tentacles At My Throat (2012) and Forget My Name (2014).
 Tear Along the Dotted Line was released through Netflix on 17 November 2021.
 Early reviews have been positive.
 An animated series featuring the same team of creators, titled This World Can't Tear Me Down (Questo mondo non mi renderà cattivo), was released on Netflix on 9 June 2023.

 On 4 October 2022, Rech's new graphic novel No Sleep till Shengal was published in Italian.
 It focuses on the persecution of Yazidis in Iraq.

-On 1 November 2025, at Lucca Comics & Games 2025, Zerocalcare announced that he will be working on a new series titled Due Spicci.
+On 1 November 2025, at Lucca Comics & Games 2025, Zerocalcare announced that he would be working on a new series titled My Two Cents (Italian: Due Spicci), which released in May 2026.